wp-plugins/mute-screamer/readme.txt

 Mute Screamer uses [PHPIDS](http://phpids.org/) to detect attacks on your Wordpress site and reacts in a way that you choose.
 Currently there is support for sending an alert email when an attack is detected.

-Requires PHP 5.1.6 or greater.
+Requires PHP 5.1.6 or higher.

 Features: